JennEYoon/DeFi-ml/stockwiki.com/README.md

 # StockWiki.com Development

+This repo will remain public to showcase my development process.
+Functions as a programming and web development portfolio.

 ## Date Started: Nov 26, 2019

 ## Author: Jennifer E. Yoon

 ## Goal: To have a live website by March, 15, 2020 (Ides of March).

 ### Next Actions: